 Bulletin boards can also be fixed to the wall with Command brackets, which leave no damage when removed.

-This Denbigh resident decided to take apart her bed and move the mattress to the windowseat in her room to create more floor space.
-As all College furniture must remain in the room throughout the duration of the year, she decided to use the bed springs as a jewelry rack.
+This Denbigh resident decided to take apart the bed and move the mattress to the windowseat to create more floor space.
+As all College furniture must remain in the room throughout the duration of the year, this student decided to use the bed springs as a jewelry rack.

 The closet of this single in Rhoads features the cost-effective use of cardboard boxes to create additional storage space on the closet shelf.

-In the same room, the student uses bed risers to generate additional space underneath the bed.
-She has enough room for several plastic storage bins.
+In the same room, the student uses bed risers to generate additional space underneath the bed, providing enough room for several plastic storage bins.
 Some rooms have captains beds which have drawers underneath the bed for storage.

 These coordinated cloth bins, as seen in a single in Merion, create organized storage at the foot of the bed.